 In the 10th century (997 CE), Olaf Tryggvason founded the trading town of Trondheim in northern Norway, or at least it was him according to the rumors.
 The town was originally called Nidaros (Old Norse: Niðaróss) ”Mouth of the river Nid”, but some people referred to the town as Kaupang (Old Norse: Kaupangr í Þróndheimi), which meant trading place or marketplace in Trondheim.

 In 1049 CE the town Oslo was founded by Harald Hardrada, however, there have in recent years been found evidence to suggest, that the city could be much older.

 I think the town of Tønsberg should also be mentioned since it is the oldest town in Norway according to the sagas.
 The town was founded sometime in the 9th century by King Harald Fairhair.
-However, how much trade that was conducted from here, and if it even can be called a trade town is questionable.
+However, how much trade was conducted from here, and if it even can be called a trade town is questionable.

 Export from Norway during the Viking age

-Norway is a country with many natural resources, and some of them more valuable than others.
+Norway is a country with many natural resources, and some of them are more valuable than others.
 One of these resources was stones, for instance, millstones (In Danish: Kværnsten).
 Millstones were in high demand in many parts of northern Europe because they were used for grinding wheat and other types of grain.

 Soapstones (in Danish: Klæbersten) were also sought after, these stones were used to make objects such as cauldrons, drinking vessels, bowls, and many other useful items.
 The small soapstones were also useful, and they were used on the fishing nets, but also on the loom.